learn-co-curriculum/phase-3-metaprogramming-mass-assignment-and-class-initialization/README.md

 # Mass Assignment and Class Initialization

-## Objectives
+## Learning Goals

-1. Understand how to use mass assignment to metaprogram a Ruby class.
+- Understand how to use mass assignment to metaprogram a Ruby class

 ## Introduction